 There is no public transportation in the park, so your best bet is renting a car to get around Yellowstone.
 Check out rentalcars.com to price shop among some of the most popular car rental agencies.

 You can also take a guided tour to get around, which is another option, especially if you don’t want to drive.
-You don’t have control over where you go, of course, but you also don’t have the potential hassles of driving.
+Of course, you don’t have control over where you go, but you also don’t have the potential hassles of driving.

 When to Visit Yellowstone National Park